The Historic Park Inn: A Look Inside

 Charcuterie Board at the Draftsman Lounge

-The chef serves these tasty meals in a dining room full of Frank Lloyd Wright details in the windows and light fixtures.
+The chef serves these tasty meals in a dining room full of Frank Lloyd Wright details, like strong horizontal lines in the windows and light fixtures.

 Conclusion

-If you’re planning to explore Mason City, Iowa, you’ll want to stay at the Historic Park Inn Hotel.
-It makes the perfect base for exploring all that the city has to offer.
+If you plan to explore Mason City, Iowa, you’ll want to stay at the Historic Park Inn Hotel.
+It makes the perfect base for exploring all the city offers.

-For more information on Iowa, check out “100 Things to Do in Iowa Before You Die.”
+For more information on Iowa, check out Sara Broer’s book 100 Things to Do in Iowa Before You Die.

 Pin this to your favorite Iowa Travel Board!